Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

-• The lectures provide the means to give a concise, focused presentation of the subject matter of the module
+• The computer classes will provide the means to give a concise, focused presentation of the subject matter of the module and where appropriate, will also be supported by the distribution of written material, or by information and relevant links on Ultra.

-• Regular problem exercises and workshops will give students the chance to develop their theoretical understanding and problem solving skills
+• Students will also be given the chance to develop their theoretical understanding and problem solving skills through regular problem exercises delivered within the module teaching sessions.

-• Students will be able to obtain further help in their studies by approaching their lecturers, either after lectures or at other mutually convenient times
+• Students will be able to obtain further help in their studies by approaching their lecturers, either after teaching sessions or at other mutually convenient times.

-• Student performance will be summatively assessed through coursework
+• Student performance will be summatively assessed through coursework.
+The assignment consists of a coding exercise with accompanying report.

 Teaching Methods and Learning Hours